Kmakj/Technology-Notes/README.md

 }
 ```

-> **Note that**
+**Note**

-We don't mutate the state.
+> We don't mutate the state.
 We create a copy with `Object.assign()`. `Object.assign(state, { visibilityFilter: action.filter })` is also wrong: it will mutate the first argument.
 You must supply an empty object as the first parameter.
 You can also enable the object spread operator proposal to write `{ ...state, ...newState }` instead.

-We return the previous state in the default case.
+> We return the previous state in the default case.
 It's important to return the previous state for any unknown action.

-> **Note on Object.assign**
+**Note on Object.assign**

-`Object.assign()` is a part of ES6, and is not supported by older browsers.
+> `Object.assign()` is a part of ES6, and is not supported by older browsers.